 Delight in the sweeping herbaceous borders, elegant rose and historic walled gardens, the productive kitchen garden, enchanting woodland paths and tranquil vistas that form this award winning garden.

 Relish the gardeners’ attention to detail; savour the homemade, local food in the café; relax on the terrace with refreshments; be captivated by the exhibitions of sculpture and art; peruse the gift shop and be charmed by the knowledgeable and friendly team.

-Experience these sumptuous gardens from April to September, Tuesday to Saturday (see Visitor Information for opening days and time), or visit during a Special Event to enjoy spectacular displays of many thousands of tulips, over a hundred varieties of roses, perfumed lilies or colourful displays of dahlias.
+Experience these sumptuous gardens from April to September, Tuesday to Saturday (see Visitor Information for opening days and times), or visit during a Special Event to enjoy spectacular displays of many thousands of tulips, over a hundred varieties of roses, perfumed lilies or bright, colourful dahlias.

 Mr and Mrs James Sellick

 are the owners and inhabitants of Pashley Manor, a Grade